celestiaorg/docs/nodes/celestia-app-docker-image.md

 ### Congratulations !!!
 You have successfuly set up the celestia app 😎

 ## Flag Breakdown

-The below provides a brief explanation of the flags used in the docker run command above
+The table below provides a brief explanation of the flags used in the docker run command above

 | FLAG | DESCRIPTION | DEFAULT | OPTION |
 |------|-------------|-----------------|:--------:|